Jan S. Hesthaven: Career

 From 2016 to 2021 he served as Editor in Chief of SIAM Journal of Scientific Computing.

 In February 2017, he became dean of the School of Basic Sciences (SB).
 In September 2020, he was appointed as Vice President for Academic Affairs at EPFL for a term starting in 2021.

 In January 2024, he was elected as the future president of the German Karlsruhe Institute of Technology (KIT) by the supervisory board.
 The election was confirmed by the Senate on 19 February 2024.
 He has assumed the presidency as of the 1st of October 2024.

 Recognition

 Brown University gave him their Philip J. Bray Award for Teaching Excellence in 2004.

 He was elected as a SIAM Fellow in 2014.
 He was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to computational methods for PDEs, high-order accurate methods, and the reduced order method".

-In 2022 he as inducted as member of the Royal Danish Academy of Sciences and Letters.
+In 2022 he was inducted as member of the Royal Danish Academy of Sciences and Letters.
 In 2023, he was elected as a member of Academia Europaea and the European Academy of Sciences.